| Home | About Us | Community Action | Interest Groups | Members | Membership | Newsletter | Program | Photos |

 Deposit & Reimbursement Request Form

-Barbara Newacheck Memorial Award Winner and Named Gift Honoree
+Barbara Newacheck Memorial Award Winner

 Barbara Newacheck was a dynamic member of the Pleasant Hill Branch who embodied the values of AAUW.
 She passed away in 2004 and in 2005 the Barbara Newacheck Memorial Award was established to honor a member who, like Barbara did, advances the mission of AAUW through her contributions to the Branch and beyond.